The UMS Software

 |PII.3||Derated pulse-instensity integral|

-Other acoustic parameters can be derived from the above, including (but not restricted to) the following
+Other acoustic parameters can be derived from the above, including (but not restricted to)

 |Iob||Power divided by beam width measured from planar or orthigonal cross scan|